 Some patients just have a few risk factors for glaucoma, or borderline test results, but do not have a definite diagnosis of glaucoma.
 We call these patients “glaucoma suspects”.
 In this case, we will recommend follow up (often in 6 to 12 months) to recheck the exam and repeat some of the tests.
 While we don’t want to miss a case of glaucoma, not everyone with borderline pressures or test results needs treatment.
 We do not want to put you on a long-term medication you might not need.
 On the other hand, if follow up is recommended, it is very important.
 You may have such early glaucoma that it cannot yet be confirmed, and with time the diagnosis often becomes apparent.
 Treatment once glaucoma is diagnosed is important to prevent irreversible vision loss.

 How Often Should I be Checked for Glaucoma?

-Adults should be checked for glaucoma every 1-3 years depending upon age, family history, and risk factors.
+Adults should schedule an appointment with their eye doctor to be checked for glaucoma every 1-3 years depending upon age, family history, and risk factors.
 If there are no special risk factors and no family history, about every 3 years in the 40s, every 2- 2.5 years in the 50s, and every 1-1.5 years in the 60s is reasonable.
 At age 70 and above, you need to be checked every year.
 Those with risk factors or a significant family history need to be checked more often.